tmgthb/Autonomous-Agents/README.md

 [Can Large Language Models Trade?
 Testing Financial Theories with LLM Agents in Market Simulations](http://arxiv.org/abs/2504.10789v1)

-- Simulation Framework: introduces an open-source simulation framework with Market Design (simulates stock market environment), Agent Design (manages LLM trading agents), and Analysis Module (collects and analyzes data) components, designed to test large language models as heterogeneous competing trading agents in a realistic simulated stock market.
+- Simulation Framework: introduces an open-source simulation framework with Market Design (simulates stock market environment), Agent Design (manages LLM trading agents), and Analysis Module (collects and analyzes data) components, designed to test LLMs as heterogeneous competing trading agents in a realistic simulated stock market.
 - The framework incorporates a persistent order book, various order types, stochastic dividends, and heterogeneous information sets for agents.
 - Agents submit standardized decisions using structured outputs and function calls while expressing their reasoning in natural language, enabling systematic analysis of their trading behavior and market dynamics.